mikenakis/Bathyscaphe/README.md

 The library works, it appears to be problem-free, and it produces very good results; furthermore, the library has extensive tests that achieve full coverage, and they all pass; however, the only environment in which it is currently being put into use is the author's hobby projects, which is about as good as laboratory use.
 Bathyscaphe will need to receive some extensive beta testing in at least one commercial-scale environment before it can be considered as ready for general availability.

-In the meantime, Bathyscaphe is likely to undergo extensive refactoring: my understanding of certain concepts may change, which means that classes and methods may be renamed.
-Since there is probably still a lot of work ahead, I do not yet intend to hinder the evolution of Bathyscaphe in the name of maintaining backwards compatibility; therefore, at this early stage, there is a conundrum associated with integrating Bathyscaphe into a project:
+In the meantime, Bathyscaphe is likely to undergo refactoring, and I do not yet intend to hinder the evolution of Bathyscaphe in the name of maintaining backwards compatibility; therefore, at this early stage, there is a conundrum associated with integrating Bathyscaphe into a project:

 - Either you pick a version and you stick to it, in which case you will not be receiving improvements as Bathyscaphe evolves,
 - Or you keep upgrading to the latest version of Bathyscaphe, but with every upgrade your code might not compile anymore, and may need modifications to make it compile again.

 Luckily, Bathyscaphe has a very small interface, so most changes to Bathyscaphe are likely to be internal.
 Even if some change to Bathyscaphe is to affect client code, the client code is likely to only need small and highly localized modifications.

 Unluckily, the interface of Bathyscaphe also includes some annotations, and annotations tend to spread far and wide, so some of the changes that might be made to Bathyscaphe may necessitate extensive modifications to client code.

 So, if you decide to try Bathyscaphe in its current state, choose wisely, and use at your own risk.